jungdu/rtc-socket-connector-client/README.md

 # rtc-socket-connector-client

-rtc-socket-connector-server is library for WebRTC specifications that deals with connecting two applications on different computers to communicate using a peer-to-peer protocol.
+**rtc-socket-connector-client** is a library for WebRTC connection with [**rtc-socket-connector-server**](https://github.com/jungdu/rtc-socket-connector-server).
-This library requires socket server using [**rtc-socket-connector-server**](https://github.com/jungdu/rtc-socket-connector-server).
+Clients send socket messages **rtc-socket-connector-client** for WebRTC to the server using **rtc-socket-connector-server**.
-Using [**rtc-socket-connector-server**](https://github.com/jungdu/rtc-socket-connector-server) and **rtc-socket-connector-client**, It is easy to make that two peers communicate using WebRTC.
+These two libraries simplify the process required for WebRTC connection.

 # How to use